lanceberc/polarize/README.md

 polarize takes this data and converts it to more familiar forms - polar charts, strip charts, track files, spreadsheets, etc.

-## Configuration
+## Inputs/Configuration

 polarize requires two inputs:
 1. A list of .json files describing the races and courses in a regatta (typically regatta.json)
 2. A per-race NMEA data file pointed to from inside the regatta file
    - .log files are assumed to have raw N2K data
-   - .nmea files are assumed to have NMEA-0183 text files
+   - .nmea files are assumed to have NMEA-0183 text sentences

 The regatta file contains additional information including boat name, timezone offset, rudder correction, and COG/SOG sources.
 Typically one creates a directory for each regatta since they share courses.